BrownCSCI1230/projects_realtime_template/README.md

-# Projects 5 & 6: Lights, Camera & Action!
+# Projects 5 & 6: Realtime

-All project handouts can be found [here](https://browncsci1230.github.io/projects).
+This is a placeholder readme.